sterlyukin/ExceptionHandling/README.md

 }
 ```

-Response from API endpoint will be in this format
+Response from API endpoint will be in this format with the corresponding status code

+HTTP Status Code = 401
 ```json
 {
    "Code": 401,